paxdotdev/pax/README.md

 ## Features

 * **Integrated visual builder (Pax Designer)** — a vector design tool and reads & writes code with every visual operation
-* **Cross-platform native** Build WASM apps or native macOS / iOS apps (macOS and iOS targets are in Alpha; Web target is in Beta; Windows, Linux, and Android are planned.)
+* **Cross-platform native** — Build WASM apps or native macOS / iOS apps (macOS and iOS targets are in Alpha; Web target is in Beta; Windows, Linux, and Android are planned.)
-* **Hot module reloading** Changes to .pax files are hot-reloaded when running Pax Designer locally — [try it out](https://docs.pax.dev/get-started/)
+* **Hot module reloading** — Changes to .pax files are hot-reloaded when running Pax Designer locally — [try it out](https://docs.pax.dev/get-started/)
-* **Responsive layout engine** (top-down,) including % and px as first-class citizens
+* **Responsive layout engine** — including % and px as first-class citizens
-* **Standard library of reusable components** like form controls, layouts, and drawing primitives
+* **Standard library of reusable components** — like form controls, layouts, and drawing primitives; customizable and extensible
-* **Robust text rendering**, including accessibility / screen-reader support and SEO support for web builds
+* **Robust text rendering** — including accessibility / screen-reader support and SEO support for web builds
-* **Animation engine**: every property of every element is animatable at up to 240FPS, giving an extremely high ceiling for creative expression — intended for microinteractions, data visualization, interactive cartoons, games, simulations, or whatever else you can imagine that calls for motion.
+* **Animation engine** — every property of every element is animatable at up to 240FPS, giving an extremely high ceiling for creative expression — intended for microinteractions, data visualization, interactive cartoons, games, simulations, or whatever else you can imagine that calls for motion.
-* **Expression language**: every property can be bound to spreadsheet-inspired expressions; this makes dynamic logic accessible to low-coders, offers a highly expressive & succinct substrate for LLM generation, and is a key piece of Pax's solution to [designability](https://docs.pax.dev/reference/designability/)
+* **Expression language** — every property can be bound to spreadsheet-inspired expressions; this makes dynamic logic accessible to low-coders, offers a highly expressive & succinct substrate for LLM generation, and is a key piece of Pax's solution to [designability](https://docs.pax.dev/reference/designability/)
-* **Lightweight footprint**, targeting 100KB baseline WASM network footprint (current status: 2-3x above target, with room to improve)
+* **Lightweight footprint** — targeting 100KB baseline WASM network footprint (current status: 2-3x above target, with room to improve)

 ## Examples